 - (lxix) If on-street parking is proposed, it must be designed by a Professional Engineer and approved by the Ministry of Transportation and Infrastructure. - (Ixx) On-site parking and loading areas should generally be located to the rear or side of buildings, should be screened from view from the adjacent road, and be located outside of the minimum required building setback.
-The screening should consist of landscaping, fencing, or a combination of landscaping and fencing. - (lxxi) Vehicular and truck movement patterns must be illustrated on the site plan submitted by the applicant to ensure adequate circulation.
-A professional engineer may be required to ensure that adequate lane widths and turning radii are provided for all forms of vehicles intended touse the property. - (lxxii) Provision should be made for public transit, emergency vehicles, delivery and service vehicles.
+The screening should consist of landscaping, fencing, or a combination of landscaping and fencing. - (Ixxi) Vehicular and truck movement patterns must be illustrated on the site plan submitted by the applicant to ensure adequate circulation.
+A professional engineer may be required to ensure that adequate lane widths and turning radii are provided for all forms of vehicles intended touse the property. - (Ixxii) Provision should be made for public transit, emergency vehicles, delivery and service vehicles.

 (Ixxiii) Safe and effectively designed and located internal roadways, entrance points, parking areas, pedestrian paths and open spaces shall be provided.

-- (lxxiv) Parking areas should be designed to be aesthetically pleasing and should include smaller groupings of parking spaces separated by landscaping and shade trees.
-Large expanses of open parking area should be avoided. - (lxxv) The use of permeable paving materials is encouraged in parking areas where it can be demonstrated that oil, water, and other potential contaminants will not enter the aquifer, river, lake, or wetland. - (lxxvi) Bicycle parking facilities should be provided for each use in accordance with the following: - (A) Office use: 0.5 1 space per 100 m2 of gross floor area; - (B) Institutional: 0.5 0.8 spaces per 100 m2 of gross floor area; - (C) Commercial: 1 space per 750 m2 of gross floor area with a minimum of four spaces per establishment; or, - (D) Multi-unit residential: 0.2 spaces per dwelling unit.
+Part 1 Administration (lxxiv) Parking areas should be designed to be aesthetically pleasing and should include smaller groupings of parking spaces separated by landscaping and shade trees.
+Large expanses of open parking area should be avoided. (lxxv) The use of permeable paving materials is encouraged in parking areas where it can be demonstrated that oil, water, and other potential contaminants will not enter the aquifer, river, lake, or wetland.
+Part 2 Interpretation (Ixxvi) Bicycle parking facilities should be provided for each use in accordance with the following: (A) Office use: 0.5 - 1 space per 100 m of gross floor area; (B) Institutional: 0.5 - 0.8 spaces per 100 m of gross floor area; (C) Commercial: 1 space per 750 m of gross floor area with a minimum of four Part 3 Land Use Regulations spaces per establishment; or, (D) Multi-unit residential: 0.2 spaces per dwelling unit.
 Where calculation results in a fractional number, the nearest whole number above the calculation shall be taken.
+Part 4 Zones Part 5 Subdivision Regulations Development Permit Areas